POETRY AS WAYFARING

 seek that which the ancients sought."

-In the mid-'90s, I encountered my root teacher in "seeking that which the ancients sought" -- a woman named Darion Kuma Gracen, a soul-guide, and teacher, who embodied a 'mountains-and-forests,' Nature-focused kind of Zen.
-She too felt a deep bond with Bashō, along with other poets whom she would introduce me to over the years such as Ryōkan the Hermit, Grandmother Lotus Moon (Otagaki Rengetsu), Sister Kago no Chiyo (Chiyo-ni), and Santōka the Wanderer.
+In the mid-'90s, I encountered my root teacher in "seeking that which the ancients sought" -- a woman named Darion Kuma Gracen, a soul-guide and teacher, who embodied a mountains-and-forests, Nature-focused form of practice.
+She too felt a deep bond with Bashō, along with other poets whom she would introduce me to over the years such as the Hermit of Xiangshan (Bai Juyi), Wang Wei, Ryōkan the Hermit, Grandmother Lotus Moon (Otagaki Rengetsu), Sister Kago no Chiyo (Chiyo-ni), and Santōka the Wanderer.

 For these poets, and a long line of other artist-meditators going all the way back to ancient China, the journey of poetry wasn't only about "literature."
 Their poems are a visible manifestation of something that preceded the writing --- a contemplative way of life, one path of many for 'realizing the Way' (道).